-Cloud scalability and cloud elasticity handle these two business aspects in equal measure.
+Cloud scalability and elasticity handle these two business aspects in equal measure.

-- Cloud scalability is an effective solution for businesses whose workload requirements are increasing slowly and predictably.
+- Cloud scalability is an effective solution for businesses whose needs and workload requirements are increasing slowly and predictably.

-- Cloud elasticity is a cost-effective solution for the business with dynamic and unpredictable resource demands.
+- Cloud elasticity is a cost-effective solution for organizations with dynamic and unpredictable resource demands.